Knowledge Cube is a concept and method to conduct a KM analysis.

 Knowledge manager's role:

 You deal with the many recent offshoots of knowledge management.
-And they are many: Most recently AI, but also Working Out Loud, agile methods, design thinking, digital collaboration, scrum with sprints and stand-ups, retrospectives, digitalization of new work with or without squads etc.
+And they are many: Most recently AI with chat GPT, but also Working Out Loud, agile methods, design thinking, digital collaboration, scrum with sprints and stand-ups, retrospectives, digitalization of new work with or without squads etc.

 You have to explain them and the role of digitalization to your management and introduce them into your organization.
 Ideally without too much confusion about what they mean and how do they exactly differ from what you are doing already.